Canadian women open play at Rugby World Cup with high hopes of going all the way | TSN

 If the results are true to the rankings, the Canadians will face No. 6 Australia in the quarterfinal, No. 3 New Zealand in the semifinal and No. 1 England in the Sept.
 27 championship game before a sellout crowd at Twickenham's 82,000-capacity Allianz Stadium.

-The defending champion New Zealand Black Ferns have won six of the nine previous tournaments.
+Defending champion New Zealand has won six of the nine previous tournaments.

-England comes into the tournament having won its last 27 matches and 57 of the last 58 — with the lone blemish a 34-21 loss to the Black Ferns in the last final.

 England won the tournament in 1994 and 2014, when it defeated Canada 21-9 in the final.
 But the Red Roses are 2-6-0 in the championship game, losing to the United States in 1991 and New Zealand in 2002, 2006, 2010, 2017 and 2022.